MicrosoftDocs/customer-insights/ci-docs/connect-common-data-model.md

    :::image type="content" source="media/ADLS_required.png" alt-text="Dialog box showing Required for Primary key":::

-1. For selected entities that require incremental ingestion, **Required** displays under **Incremental ingestion**.
+1. For selected entities that require incremental ingestion, **Required** displays under **Incremental refresh**.
 For each of these entities, see [Configure an incremental refresh for Azure Data Lake data sources](incremental-refresh-data-sources.md).

 1. For selected entities where a primary key has not been defined, **Required** displays under **Primary key**.
 For each of these entities:
    1. Select **Required**.
 The **Edit entity** panel displays.